zanata/zanata-server/docs/user-guide/admin/role-assignment-rules.md

 1. User Logs in.
 2. Authentication Policy is checked.
 If the user logged in using the authentication policy declared in the rule, continue to the next step.
 Otherwise, this rule is not applied.
-3. Identity Patter is checked.
+3. Identity Pattern is checked.
 If the user's name (or Open Id) matches the pattern described in the rule, continue to the next step.
 Otherwise, this rule is not applied.
 4. The user is assigned the role stated in the Rule.
 Process subsequent rules.

 ### Adding new rules

-1. Navigate to 'Role assignment rules' page.
+1. Navigate to the 'Role assignment rules' page.
-1. Click on `More Action` menu on the top right panel.
+1. Click on `More Actions` menu on the top right panel.
 <figure>
 <img alt="Role Assignment Rules new" src="images/role-assignment-new-access.png" />
 </figure>